Kill Switch Levels 1–4

 Protected Daemons

-Before walking through the levels, the most important constant in the file:
+Before walking through the levels, the two most important constants in the file:

 NATS is the message transport.
 After a halt, recovery requires agents to communicate.
 If NATS is down, the broker cannot send restart signals, agents cannot receive directives, and the recovery sequence cannot be orchestrated.
 NATS must survive so recovery is possible.

 The watchdog service monitors which services are down after a halt.
-When you run principal-start and services come back up, the watchdog service validates that they are healthy and restarts any that fail to start correctly.
-Without it, recovery is a manual process with no feedback loop.
+When you run broker-start and services come back up, it validates that they are healthy and restarts any that fail to start correctly.
+Without the watchdog, recovery is a manual process with no feedback loop.

 logger.info(f"Skipping protected daemon: {daemon_name}")